 If it’s consistently rolled over for no apparent reason, illnesses and injuries might be responsible.
-It may have difficulty walking, feel too weak to self-right or have balance problems.
+It may struggle walking, feel too weak to self-right, or have balance problems.

 What Happens To A Tortoise On Its Back?

-When a tortoise is on its back, it may lie there for a moment to gain its bearings.
+A tortoise may lie on its back to gain its bearings.
 After that, tortoises usually begin to flail, extending their legs and neck so they can self-right.